ty-anderson/python_quickstart/docs/docs_99_docker.md

 End example might look like ``docker build -t my-flask-app:latest .``

+If you are building on a Mac, but will run on Linux, when you build an image, specify to run on amd64:
+``docker build --platform linux/amd64 -t yt_download:latest .``

+Save: ``docker save -o /Users/tyleranderson/Downloads/yt_downloads_250226.tar yt_download:latest``

+Load: ``sudo docker load -i /srv/flask_yt_download/yt_downloads_250226.tar``

 #### When you use docker compose with your image, you have two options:

 1. build image with docker compose is run, using the ``build: .`` option.